 You can log into most eresources using your King’s username and password, the same details you use to log into student computers.

 Popular eresources - Login instructions

 Most of King's electronic resources are available off-campus, so if you are looking for some assistance with how to begin, here you will find a list of popular eresources with login instructions.
 Listed below are a selection of popular databases for a variety of disciplines:

 NHS staff can register for an NHS OpenAthens username and password, either by self-registering at www.athens.nhs.uk or contacting firstname.lastname@example.org

 Once you have registered you can use the NHS OpenAthens account to access NHS eresources (databases, journals, ebooks and elearning) from any computer with Internet access.
 Click here for further details.

 Some NHS staff may be eligible for a King’s College London Affiliate account.
 Full details on applying for an account including the relevant form and signatory requirements can be found on the Accounts for Affiliated Staff page.

-If you require further assistance, click here to chat with Library Services staff during staffed opening hours or submit an online enquiry.
+If you require further assistance, contact Libraries & Collections staff during staffed opening hours or submit an online enquiry.